eliben/go-ungrammar/README.md

 # go-ungrammar

 Ungrammar implementation and API in Go.
-Ungrammar is a "schema" for [concrete syntax trees (CST)](https://en.wikipedia.org/wiki/Parse_tree).
+Ungrammar is a DSL for [concrete syntax trees (CST)](https://en.wikipedia.org/wiki/Parse_tree).
 For some background on CSTs and how they relate to ASTs, see [this blog post](https://eli.thegreenplace.net/2009/02/16/abstract-vs-concrete-syntax-trees/).